learn-co-curriculum/phase-0-pac-3-arithmetic-lab/README.md

 about it, right?

 What happens, though, if we pass utter nonsense to `parseInt()`?
-Go ahead and try it &mdash; something like:
+Go ahead and try it — something like:

 ``` javascript
 parseInt('nonsense!', 10);